-There’s few things as comforting as a bowl of homemade chicken stew.
+There are few things as comforting as a bowl of homemade chicken stew.
 This classic, “Southern Style” recipe has been around for generations.
 It’s full of tender chicken in a creamy broth seasoned with salt and pepper.
-It’s simple, straightforward and absolutely delicious!
+It’s simple, straightforward, and absolutely delicious!

 - 1 3 pound chicken – whole, pieces or just chicken breasts